 To participate in the public funding scheme for an election, a member of parliament must lodge a certificate under section 130Y.
 Unendorsed members of parliament and unendorsed groups who have at least one member of parliament must lodge their certificates 24 months before polling day for a general election in which they intend to nominate.
 The agent of a registered political party will lodge the 130Y certificate on behalf of endorsed members.
 Once lodged, a certificate cannot be withdrawn.
-For more information visit our applying for public funding page.
+For more information see applying for public funding.

 Expenditure caps apply if you opt into the public funding scheme (section 130Z).
-For more information, visit our political expenditure caps page.
+For more information see political expenditure caps.